Hyperparameter Optimization as a Service on INFN Cloud: Introduction

-In this document, we propose \hopaas (\emph{Hyperparameter OPtimization As A Service}), implementing a set of \restapis to orchestrate HPO studies across multiple computing instances.
+In this document, we propose \hopaas (\emph{Hyperparameter OPtimization As A Service}). \hopaas allows to orchestrate HPO studies across multiple computing instances by using a minimal set of \restapis.
 Computing nodes from multiple HPC centers can concur \emph{dynamically} to the same optimization study, requesting to the \hopaas server a set of hyperparameters to test and then sending back the outcome of the training procedure.
 Several trials of one or more studies can be tracked and monitored through the web interface provided by the \hopaas service.
 A reference implementation, with a server instance\footnote{Visit \url{https://hopaas.cloud.infn.it} for additional details.} deployed on INFN Cloud resources and a simple client package~\cite{Barbetti:2023} wrapping the \restapis to Python functions, is also discussed.